 We’re the NCBeerGuys, Carolina Glenn and Dave – we drink and promote beer produced here in North Carolina and share our opinions on them here and on our website at at www.ncbeerguys.com.
 Remember to Drink Local and keep your beer dollars in North Carolina.

 Copyright 2015 by NCBeerGuys.com.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 2 responses to “So about the North Carolina Growler Bill”

 Comments from fraudulent IP and/or email addresses are considered SPAM and will not be posted.

 If you've been out drinking, find someone safe to drive you home.
 If you're in the Raleigh area consider contacting the folks at Safe Ride Home!

-We're the NCBeerGuys, Carolina Glenn and Dave - we drink beer produced here in North Carolina and share our opinions on them here.
+We're the NCBeerGuys, Carolina Glenn and Dave - we promote North Carolina craft beer, the breweries and beer events around the state.